Residence Hall Community Living Standards – Guidelines for Residence Hall Regulations

 For safety reasons, no more than the following number of people, including room occupants, can be in a room at one time.
 Students may request to exceed this limit by contacting a professional staff member in Bellamy Hall Office.

 The use of any musical instruments or using any electronic device in a manner that creates excessive noise, by design or use, is strictly prohibited inside and outside the Residence Halls.
-Drum sets and amplifiers, for example, because of their size and potential for disruption, are expressly prohibited.
-Please speak to the Student Engagement & Leadership Office in ACC 208 to secure an appropriate practice location.
+Drum sets and amplifiers, for example, because of their size and potential for disruption, are expressly prohibited unless technology is used that prevents outward noise.
+Please speak to the Student Engagement Office in ACC 208 to secure an appropriate practice location.
 Speakers may not be directed to outside the Residence Halls.

 No pets are allowed in the Residence Halls.
 Non-carnivorous fish kept in bowls requiring no filters, heaters or lights are an exception.
 Emotional Support Animals and Service Animals are not pets; they are accessibility accommodations.
 Policies and procedures regarding ESA’s are available on the Office of Accessibility Resources webpage.